The Bankrate promise

 A 529 plan is a tax-advantaged savings plan that allows you to pay for education expenses.
+The scope of the 529 plan has increased in recent years to include student loan repayment, apprenticeship programs and even the ability to convert unused funds to a Roth IRA.

 So, what is a 529 plan?
 Here’s what you need to know about 529 plans and how to use them to achieve your future college savings goals for your children.